 “Hello, this is Mary, I am with TraderTech.
 We help exporters to decrease their shipping cost.
 I don’t know our services will fit well with your operations, so I had a couple of questions.”

 Then, follow that by asking some qualifying questions.
-This helps you to identify if the prospect is worth spending your valuable time with, as well as helps to make the call more conversational while decreasing the prospect’s guard.
+This helps you identify if the prospect is worth spending your valuable time with, makes the call more conversational, and decreases the prospect’s guard.

 A great way to wrap up when writing a sales script in this style would be to share some building interest points.
 They are your “silver bullet” points that can be shared to spark interest and curiosity on the prospect’s side.